-An iconic figure from 18th century Paris
+An emblematic figure of 18th century Paris

 📸 Brassaï.